 When you bring your child home from the hospital, you hope that you’re bringing them into a safe environment.
 According to the CDC, however, 12,175 children die each year from accidents, with boys having a death rate twice that of girls.
 What’s more, there are some childhood risks particular to newborns and infants.
 SIDS (Sudden Infant Death Syndrome) is one, as are poisonings and traffic accidents.
-In fact, SIDS and accidents made up 12% of all cases of infant mortality in the US in 2013, the leading causes after the risks associated with pregnancy and childbirth itself.
+In fact, SIDS and accidents made up 12 percent of all cases of infant mortality in the US in 2013, the leading causes after the risks associated with pregnancy and childbirth itself.

 Keeping your new girl or boy safe can be a challenge for parents, requiring smart decision making on many fronts, but knowing the basic rules of safety can help you keep your child safe through their newborn months and into infancy and beyond.